luca-bassi/wired/README.md

 ## KNOWN ISSUES
 - Doesn't work too well when combining `wired:model` and `x-model`, for now use one or the other (or the `$wired` magic)
-- Some classes/types *might* not work when instantiated as instance variables (in particular custom classes which have the `new` method with specific params)